 in your terminal window.

-You’ll need to update the WP_CLI_PHP environment variable by add the following code to your ~/.bash_profile
+You’ll need to update the WP_CLI_PHP environment variable by adding the following code to your ~/.bash_profile or ~/.bashrc file (whichever you prefer).
+In the terminal, type:

 nano ~/.bash_profile